JACoW-org/docs-ECRIS/docs/General/submission.md

 ![](../InvitedOrals/img/abstract_submit_button.png)

 The abstract submission form will appear.
 Before continuing, please click on the **submission instructions** link and review any specific note for the given event.
-Every IPAC can have slightly different ways of organising abstracts, so please be aware of the specific directions available from that link.
+Every ECRIS can have slightly different ways of organising abstracts, so please be aware of the specific directions available from that link.

 All fields marked with a **red star** are mandatory.
 Below the image all needed fields are explained.